viniciusgerevini/godot-aseprite-wizard/README.md

 This plugin exports all animations as a single sprite sheet.
 If you are using a big canvas size in Aseprite with lots of frames, you may reach this limit.

-I recently changed the sprites sheet export to use the `packing` algorithm, which should mitigate this issue, however, it won't solve it entirely.
+Sprite sheets are generated using a `packing` algorithm, which should mitigate this issue, however, it won't solve it entirely.

 I might implement an option to split big images in multiple files, however, this will only be possible for AnimatedSprites.
 In the current implementation, AnimationPlayers won't benefit from it.